temporalparts/todo-overlay/extension/README.md

-# TABULA Chrome Extension
+# TABULA Extension Development

-This directory contains the complete source code for the TABULA Chrome extension.
+This directory contains the Chrome extension source code for TABULA.

 ## 🚀 Quick Start